 The new Plastic Packaging Tax is due to be introduced on April 1st 2022, as was announced back in 2018.
 The tax applies to all plastic packaging produced within the UK.
 Don’t forget – it also applies to imported plastic packaging.

 We put together some tips and advice last year, which you can find in our blog – however, now is the time to make sure you’re ready for the incoming changes.

 Why is the plastic tax being introduced?

 The tax is being introduced to encourage the sustained use of recycled plastic.
 It aims to encourage businesses to take a look at their plastic use and change their processes.
 Ultimately – the tax will reduce the amount of plastic we send to landfill.

-Plastic packaging which contains less that 30% of recycled plastic will face a tax charge of £200 per tonne.
+Plastic packaging which contains less than 30% of recycled plastic will face a tax charge of £210.82 per tonne.

 By incentivising the use of recycled plastic, it creates a greater demand for recycled material.
 This will lead to increased levels of collection, and ultimately, recycling.

 For the tax, the term ‘Plastic’ means any material consisting of a polymer.
 This includes all compostable, biodegradable and oxo-degradable plastics.

 For the tax, the term ‘Recycled Plastic’ is plastic that has been reprocessed.
 There are two types;

 Pre-consumer material: Material diverted from the waste stream during a manufacturing process.
 Excluded is reutilisation of materials such as rework, regrind or scrap capable of being reclaimed within the same process that generated it.